 The observatory, consists of three levels, starting from an indoor section in the 74/F. Sit down on the beanbags and enjoy a 360 panoramic of the Bangkok skyline, from the line of skyscrapers along the BTS line to the palace and monuments on the riverside.

 Move your way up to the 76/F to the rooftop and sky garden.
-There, there’s a cafe where you could not only enjoy the view but also some cooling breeze.
+There, there’s a cafe where you could not only enjoy the view but also some cool breeze.
 Be thrilled as you walk down the glass platform only to see Bangkok from its highest peak!
 It’s said to be the highest!
-No photo-taking on the glass platform, that you could have someone to stay behind the ropes and take the photos for you.
+No photo-taking on the glass platform, so you could have someone stay behind the ropes and take the photos for you.

 Go Relax: Massage and Spa